High Priests of America

 His step-cleaning days were done, but he still had some degree of cleaning duty inside the temple.
 And sometimes running errands for his temple included visiting that of Tlaloc.
 It was on one of those occasions that he discovered that someone had tempered with the one inscription he had left there.
 And not just that.
 It had been replaced with a different inscription in a language other than Nahuatl.

-Shaazgai glared at the unfamiliar alphabet.
+Shaazgai glared at the unfamiliar script.
 He made sure nobody saw him as he set the sacrificial bowl back down.
-Over the next several weeks, he used his connections to find out from a merchant in the market that the script he saw was something very exotic and Southern — Shaazgai had reproduced the script for him in the dirt.
+Over the next several weeks, he used his connections to find out from a merchant in the market that the writing he saw was something very exotic and southern — Shaazgai had reproduced the script for him in the dirt.
 The trader could not read it, but professed familiarity with some of the symbols.
-From the talk at the temple, he found out that one of the younger priests at the temple of Tlaloc was from the far South of the empire.
+From the talk at the temple, he found out that one of the younger priests at the temple of Tlaloc was from the far south of the empire.
 It clicked.

 ⚞ ♗ ⚟